vudung45/autovotemu/README.md

 ## Features:
  1. Automate voting to gain `[10 credits] * [#of vote links]` per account.

+   ---> I was then able to farm around 80k credits / day (1000 alt accounts), which is equivalent to ~$100 of donation ( Pretty good I think :D)

  2. Implemented "IP Spoofing" through proxies.
  3. Auto sell items to transfer credits ( Quickly gather all farmed credits from alt account to main account).